 Do you offer a student Visa?

 We offer an M-1 Visa to international students in our Full-Time Conservatory only.

 Are you accredited?

 Yes.
-The Atlantic is a fully accredited institution through the National Association of Schools of Theatre (NAST).
+Atlantic is a fully accredited institution through the National Association of Schools of Theatre (NAST).

-The Vermont program is a 3 week Practical Aesthetics intensive with founding company member Scott Zigler.
+The Vermont program is a 3-week Atlantic Technique intensive with founding Ensemble member Scott Zigler.
 In the first week, students focus on Classic Drama.
 In the second week, students work on comedic scenes with a special emphasis on the demands of period and stylized comedy.
 In the third week, students confront the challenges of texts with elevated language and/or worlds which are abstractions of reality.
 Movement and Voice instructors attend as well and give one on one coaching during scene class.
 Participation requires the successful completion of one year of training.
 Audition required.

 Where are your offices located in New York?